A Fresh Start

 I welcome the next 365 days neatly packaged in twelve canvases yet to be filled.
 I’m eraser-less and ready.
 Whether 2014 offers a fresh start or a second chance, may you cultivate the stamina and grace that it takes to be human.

-End Note: Another of Lila’s Theories – How Life is Like a Grape
+End Note: Another of L’s Theories – How Life is Like a Grape

 “First you start out small and sour, like a whiny 3 year old, then you get bigger and bigger and juicier and juicier.
 When you are juicy enough, you start growing into the raisin stage.
 The raisin stage isn’t so bad.
 You are wrinkly but sweet and then you are made into an oatmeal cookie and it’s all over.”